Hit 'Fifty Shades of Grey' retains top spot at U.S. box office

 Another new release, "Hot Tub Time Machine 2", settled for the No. 7 spot after being outpaced by box office juggernaut and Oscar nominee "American Sniper"'s $9.7 million haul.
 The film, developed and financed by MGM and which cost just $14 million, took in $5.8 million on its opening weekend, less than half the take of the original 2010 film.

-"Kingsman" is an adaptation of a popular comic series starring Samuel L. Jackson and Colin Firth about a spy agency's training program and a global threat by a tech genius.
+"Kingsman" is an adaptation of a popular comic series starring Samuel L. Jackson and Colin Firth about a spy agency's training programme and a global threat by a tech genius.

 "Kingsman: The Secret Service" was released by 20th Century Fox, the unit of 21st Century Fox.
 "The SpongeBob Movie" was distributed by Paramount Pictures, a unit of Viacom Inc.